Frala and newborn baby

 - Raising money for the Jane Goodall Institute's conservation programs, including primate conservation work in Africa, through the sale of refurbished phones and recycled coltan.

 - Reducing the demand for coltan mining by recycling the coltan-coated capacitor in your old mobile phone.
-Add your old phone to the more than 37,000 that have been recycled in the since June 2009.
+Add your old phone to the more than 50,000 that have been collected since June 2009.

 Recycle your mobile:

 When you visit Taronga Zoo or Taronga Western Plains Zoo, bring along your old mobile phones and place them in the bin at the Information desk.

 Involve your colleagues and do good: Collect mobiles phones at your work and get a free courier service to pick them up if you collect 16 old mobile phones or more.